tarique-iqbal/pizza-order-app/README.md

 # Pizza Order App – Monorepo

 This repository contains the **Pizza Order App** system, structured using a microservices architecture.
-It includes a main **API Service** for handling pizza orders, an **Email Service** for sending email notifications, and a **Search Service** for searching restaurants and pizzas based on location.
+It includes an **API Service** for handling signup, an **Email Service** for sending email notifications, a **Search Service** for searching restaurants and pizzas based on location, and an **Order Service** for handling pizza orders.
 The services communicate via asynchronous messaging.

 ## Services Overview

-### `api-service` – Pizza Ordering API – Message Producer
+### `api-service` – User Signup API – Message Producer

-- Handles customer orders via REST APIs.
+- Handles user signups via REST APIs.
-- Publishes order events (e.g., `user.registered`, `order.placed`) to a message broker.
+- Publishes signup events (e.g., `user.registered`) to a message broker.
 - Implements Domain-Driven Design architecture.

 ### `email-service` – Email Sending Service – Message Consumer